dellytools/delly/README.md

 Installing Delly
 ----------------

-The easiest way to get Delly is to download a statically linked binary from the [Delly github release page](https://github.com/dellytools/delly/releases/) or to download Delly from [Bioconda](https://anaconda.org/bioconda/delly).
+The easiest way to get Delly is to download a statically linked binary or the singularity container (SIF file) from the [Delly github release page](https://github.com/dellytools/delly/releases/).
+Alternatively, you can download Delly from [Bioconda](https://anaconda.org/bioconda/delly).
 You can also build Delly from source using a recursive clone and make.

 `git clone --recursive https://github.com/dellytools/delly.git`